simpleshue/misc/docs/running/nutrition.md

 ## Debate in Stress vs Performance (Fasted Training)

 There is a debate that while training with low carb to improve fat efficiency, our body is likely not at its peak peroformance state.
 As a result, our body can't get as much as stimulus from the training.
 If we really want to push to train at  high level, a high risk of injury is another concern.
-For females, such training may impact worse hormone balance more.
+For females, such training may impact worse hormone balance more[^2].

 Nowadays, atheletes can get enough carb fueling during a race without much difficulty, so fat-efficiency oriented training is not that attractive for most people.